My Ultimate Reading List

 Learning React (Banks and Porcello)

-- Plenty of technical mistakes, they must not have run the code they put in the book.
+- Plenty of technical mistakes, they must not have run the code they put in the book, and already outdated.

 -